Truck AccidentsTruck Accident Facts for Georgia Drivers

 In an effort to reduce the number of auto accidents caused by distracted driving, Georgia has implemented new laws targeting drivers.
 House Bill 673, or the Distracted Driving Bill, set new laws related to cell phones and electronic devices.
 Now that the law has been in effect for a few weeks, many people are wondering… read moreWhat is The Definition of Distracted Driving?

 According to the Centers for Disease Control and Prevention (CDC), auto accidents caused by distracted driving claim the lives of nine people every day across the United States.
 That equates to more than 3,200 deaths each year that could likely have been prevented had the distracted driver been paying attention to the road.
 With an… read moreHow to Report Dangerous Drivers in Georgia

 As Atlanta car accident lawyers, we see the effects of dangerous driving all too frequently.
-Weaving across traffic lanes, going way too fast, texting, taking a slug from a whiskey or wine bottle as they zoom by, driving the wrong way on one-way streets, running red lights and stop signs, throwing things at pedestrians or… read moreWhat Are the Common Causes of Truck Accidents?
+Dangerous behavior is limited only by the imagination of the dangerous person: It may include, but isn’t limited to: Weaving across traffic lanes Going way too fast Texting Drinking and driving Driving the wrong way on one-way streets Running red… read moreWhat Are the Common Causes of Truck Accidents?

 Across America, approximately 415,000 police-reported large truck crashes occurred in 2015 (the most recent date for which data is available) – 83,000 of which involved injury and 3,598 of which were fatal.
 With such high numbers, it is reasonable to research the most common causes of truck accidents.
 Understanding these causes can help prevent similar… read more